-B. LAST Tape Treatment and LAST Head Treatment will shield against future oxidation.
+- B. LAST Tape Preservative and LAST Tape Head Treatment will shield against future oxidation.

-5. There is no abrupt change as the product is worn off.
-Very slowly over a period of time there is less beneficial effect from the treatment.
+- There is no abrupt change as the product is worn off.
+Very slowly, over a period of time there is less beneficial effect from the treatment.

 For RCA connectors, banana plugs, signal connectors, the best way to clean them is with a rouge polishing cloth.
 You can find one at most hardware stores.
 All low-voltage electrical connectors can be safely cleaned with the rouge cloth.
 I cut my cloth into narrow strips 8-10 inches long and use that to clean connectors.